 From a leadership perspective, SEAL makes a small set of hard promises:

-• All governed filings pass through the same pipeline: intake → checks → decision → record.
+- Within governed workflows routed through SEAL, filings and approvals pass through the same governed path: intake → checks → decision → record.

 2. Fail-closed by design

-• Sealed artifacts live in tenant-controlled audit stores under your retention and jurisdiction rules.
+- Decision artifacts are designed for tenant-controlled audit retention and review under your retention and jurisdiction rules.

 4. Sealed, testable behavior